EqualFiLabs/zkd/docs/INTERFACES.md

 | `-P`              |       | Path   | Proof input path (for verification)           |
 | `--stats`         |       | Bool   | Print runtime stats JSON                      |

+> **Embedding note:** Applications embedding the prover from other languages should see §3 for the C ABI and bindings that mirror these CLI workflows.

 ---

 ## 2. SDK (Rust)